CATEGORY WINNER

 3DI Virtual Reality Institute

-Finalist of the Digital Innovation of the Year Award
+CATEGORY WINNER Digital Innovation of the Year Award

 Marmara University - Turkey